 In April 2013 Hallmark Health System was named to the Boston Business Journal’s annual “Best Places to Work” list for the tenth year in a row.
 The award recognizes the organization’s achievements in creating a positive work environment that attracts and retains employees through a combination of employee satisfaction, working conditions and company culture.

 Community Newspaper Group's Reader's Choice Awards

-Hallmark Health System (HHS) proved to be the popular favorite among local citizens in the 2012 Community Newspaper Group's Readers' Choice Awards.
-In the hospital category, Lawrence Memorial Hospital of Medford captured the Regional Gold, HHS took the regional silver and Melrose-Wakefield Hospital took the regional bronze award.
-Area readers voted for their favourite hospitals, businesses and services in more than 75 local and regional categories.
+Hallmark Health System (HHS) proved to be the popular favorite among local citizens in the 2013 Community Newspaper Group's Readers' Choice Awards.
+In the best hospital category Melrose-Wakefield Hospital captured the regional gold, Lawrence Memorial Hospital of Medford (LMH) took the silver and HHS took the regional bronze award.
+In addition, the gift shop at LMH captured an honourable mention.
+Area readers voted for their favorite hospitals, businesses and services in more than 75 local and regional categories.